 The same depth of gratitude also extends to Mrs. Barbara Bradley (nee Hobbs) of Woodford Green Essex who has also given me great assistance in this project.
-The same depth also extends to Joyce Gunn (nee Hobbs) of Braintree Essex and the late Margaret Griffiths (nee Hobbs) of Newport for the time and trouble they have taken in helping me "sort out" our common ancestors
+The same depth also extends to the late Joyce Gunn (nee Hobbs) of Braintree Essex and the late Margaret Griffiths (nee Hobbs) of Newport for the time and trouble they have taken in helping me "sort out" our common ancestors.

-Much of the information on Mary Anne Sanby (1826 - ) was obtained by my fourth cousin once removed Allan Colley.
-(Our common ancestor is JOSEPH SANBY (1806 - 1876).
-Alan had created an excellent website that covered the history of The Colley Family in Sheffield from the late eighteenth century to the present day, but it recently has been taken down.
+Much of the information on Mary Anne Sanby (1826 - ) was obtained by my fourth cousin once removed Allan Colley - our common ancestor is JOSEPH SANBY (1806 - 1876).

 "Our death is not an end if we can live on in our children and the younger generation.
 For they are us, our bodies are only wilted leaves on the tree of life". ~Albert Einstein